detomon/wigglebone/README.md

 - Rotation with exactly 180° have no unique solution and the bone's forward axis rotation snaps to a fallback axis.
 - When the rotation approaches 180° while using a low spring frequency, the angular rotation may change its direction in certain cases.

-**Node:** Some of these problems can be avoided by setting the bone pose rotation already to the desired rest position.
+**Note:** Some of these problems can be avoided by setting the bone pose rotation already to the desired rest position.
 For example, if a bone is hanging down, the bone pose should already be pointing down.

 ## Wiggle position

 **DMWBWigglePositionModifier3D**

-Moves the bone around the current bone pose without rotating.
-The current pose position acts as the spring's rest position.
+Moves the bone around the rest pose without rotating.
+The rest pose position acts as the spring's rest position.

 ### Modifier properties